zapata-engineering/orquestra-sdk/docs/guides/workflow-runs.rst

     :end-before: >> end get tasks
     :language: python

-By default, this method returns all of the tasks in the workflow, however for large workflows it can be necessary to filter this list.
+This method returns a set that, by default, contains all of the tasks in the workflow.
+However for large workflows it can be necessary to filter the tasks.

 The following filters are currently supported:
 * state